naver/splade/training_with_sentence_transformers/README.md

 ## Differences w.r.t. the paper:

-There are some differences in this training code compared to the one we used in the SpladeV2 paper:
+There are some differences in this training code compared to the one we used in the SPLADE-V2 paper:

 * For SPLADE-max:
     * Instead of BM25 negatives, we use the ones from: https://twitter.com/Nils_Reimers/status/1435544757388857345/photo/1
     * We also use their strategy to remove hard negatives (depending on the score of a cross-attention model)
     * Training hyperparameters (epoch, lr, warmup etc.)
-* For DistilSPLADE:
+* For DistilSPLADE-max:
-    * Instead of DistilSPLADE negatives, we use the ones from: https://twitter.com/Nils_Reimers/status/1435544757388857345/photo/1
+    * Instead of DistilSPLADE-max negatives, we use the ones from: https://twitter.com/Nils_Reimers/status/1435544757388857345/photo/1
     * Instead of using our cross-attention scores, we use their negative scores
     * Training hyperparameters (epoch, lr, warmup etc.)
-* Base networks
+* Base networks:
-    * In the paper we always use distilbert-base-uncased
+    * In the papers, we always use `distilbert-base-uncased`
-    * In this experiments the base network is explicitly added
+    * In these experiments the base network is explicitly added

 ## Full result